computational-imaging/spad_single/README.md

 Notes:
 - SUNRGBD
   - Raw depth images (i.e. the ones in |depth| folders) are not inpainted.
 Pixels with missing depth values are assigned a depth value of 0.
   - Inpainted depth images (i.e. the ones in |depth_bfx| folders) are inpainted, but may still have missing depth values.
 Those values are assigned the same value as the MINIMUM PIXEL VALUE (elsewhere) in the image.
+- cv2
+  - WARNING: Loads images in BGR format (PIL.Image loades them in RGB format) so you may need to swap the order of channels, etc.